All too often we feel overwhelmed while raising our kids.

 You are in the heat of the parenting battle right now.

 I know from experience that mothering four young kids is overwhelming, but let me give you some insight from the home stretch.
-My firstborns are heading toward adulthood and nearly 16 years has passed by so fast.
+My firstborns are launching off to college soon and the 18 years have somehow passed by so fast.

 Look at this picture.